-- Front Shibasaburō Kitasato, who developed serum therapy for tetanus, founded the Kitasato Institute and strived to educate young people - Thirty-six Views of Mt.
-Fuji (Under the Great Wave Off Kanagawa) is a masterpiece of KATSUSHIKA Hokusai, an ukiyo-e artist from the Edo period; it has inspired artists around the world. - Size Height 76mm x Width 150mm Passports This is a certificate issued by the Japanese government guaranteeing a citizen's nationality and identity; as an official document, it requests overseas governments to allow the bearer a smooth travel.
+- Front Shibasaburō Kitasato, who developed serum therapy for tetanus, founded the Kitasato Institute and strived to educate young people - Back Thirty-six Views of Mt.
+Fuji (Under the Great Wave Off Kanagawa) is a masterpiece of KATSUSHIKA Hokusai, an ukiyo-e artist from the Edo period; it has inspired artists around the world. - Size Height 76mm x Width 150mm Passports A passport is an official travel document issued by the Japanese government which guarantees a citizen's nationality and identity, while also requesting foreign governments to grant the bearer safe and smooth passage.
+Since the introduction of the 2025 passport featuring a polycarbonate data page, the National Printing Bureau has been responsible for its centralized personalization using laser engraving.